 How To Roast A Pork Shoulder In the Oven

-Choose a highly quality pork shoulder roast that will allow for plenty of delicious leftovers (*wink).
+The first step to making this easy pork shoulder recipe is to choose a highly quality pork shoulder roast that will allow for plenty of delicious leftovers.

 Rub it down with liquid smoke and then worcestershire sauce – make sure to get it in all the nooks and crannies.